This post was originally published on June 14, 2018, and updated on February 23, 2021.

-Below is our choice, pictured, of a variety of spices at the Northwest Outward Bound School in Washington.
-I find it’s extremely important to bring enough salt and pepper on an expedition.
-The other spices include curry, taco mix, cumin, garlic, cinnamon, chili, and nutritional yeast.
+First I find it extremely important to bring enough salt and pepper.
+Next, I add in other spices such as curry, taco mix, cumin, garlic, cinnamon, chili and nutritional yeast depending on the meals I plan to make.
 Bringing a small bottle of each spice is an extremely great tradeoff in flavor to weight.
-I like to mix spices together into one bottle for efficiency and minimalism.
+I personally like to mix all the spices together into one bottle for efficiency and minimalism.
 The downside is the lack of variability of flavors between meals.

 #2: Dehydrate and Grind Vegetables for Stronger Flavor

-I’ve also ground some dehydrated mushrooms in a coffee grinder to add to my spice blend.
+Another way I’ve found to add flavor to my backcountry meals is by grinding dehydrated mushrooms in a coffee grinder to add to my spice blend.
 It’s light and flavorfully potent.
 You can mix this with water as an easy way to make mushroom broth for a cold day.

-If you are vegetarian, using ground dried mushroom is a great option to get umami into your palette.
-Umami is a Japanese term and is often described as savoriness; tomatoes also have umami.
+If you’re vegetarian, using ground-dried mushrooms is a great option to get umami into your palette.
+Umami is a Japanese term that is often described as savoriness.
+Tomatoes also have umami.

 #3: Try Sardine Pasta—Yup, You Read That Right

-Here is a simple pasta recipe of a mediterranean flare that can also be easily modified to your dietary restrictions.
+Here is a simple pasta recipe of a Mediterranean flair that can be easily modified to your dietary restrictions.
 Most of its ingredients are suitable for backpacking and multiple days in the backcountry.